mactroll/PropertyListEditor/README.md

 # PropertyListEditor

+* Added support for signed and unsigned .mobileconfiguration files and then selecting a cert to sign them when saving.
+* To do: pull from @mosen's excellent collection of sample configuration profiles and allow admins to edit

 PropertyListEditor is an example Mac app written to help me (and others) become more familiar with practical Swift.
 While I’ve read a lot about Swift and understand the language pretty well at an academic level, I’ve generally found the information online to be too limited, academic, and/or